Executing as You Generate: Hiding Execution Latency in LLM Code Interpreters: Introduction

-Guided by this analysis, we present \approach{} (\textbf{E}xecuting \textbf{A}s you \textbf{GE}ne\textbf{R}ate), a code execution framework that realizes this paradigm.
+To realize this paradigm, we present \approach{} (\textbf{E}xecuting \textbf{A}s you \textbf{GE}ne\textbf{R}ate), a code execution framework to support script-style code generation.
 We demonstrate this paradigm for Python, the dominant language in LLM code generation, though the principle applies to other interpreted languages.
 Its core design follows a producer--consumer pipeline, where the LLM acts as the producer and the executor as the consumer.
 As the language model generates tokens, an AST-based chunker incrementally identifies complete Python statements from the token stream and enqueues each chunk into a buffer.
 Concurrently, an executor dequeues and runs available chunks within a persistent interpreter session, preserving variable bindings across successive batches.
 The executor employs a dynamic batching strategy: when multiple chunks have accumulated in the queue, it merges them into a single batch, thereby amortizing the per-invocation setup overhead.
-Additionally, \approach{} features an early error interruption mechanism: since chunks are executed as they are generated, a runtime error in any chunk is detected immediately, at which point \approach{} terminates the LLM generation and returns the error along with the partially generated code.
+Additionally, \approach{} features an optional early error interruption mechanism: since chunks are executed as they are generated, a runtime error in any chunk is detected immediately, at which point \approach{} terminates the LLM generation and returns the error along with the partially generated code.
 This avoids wasting generation time on code that depends on already-failed state.